Taimur-Shabbir/mental-health-machine-learning/README.md

 ## Problem exposition and Business Value

 The problem I aimed to solve in this project relates to mental health at work, the associated costs and the services offered to employees that may help them manage and ultimately treat their mental health issues.
-This problem is framed as the following question: "Is it possible to accurately predict which individuals in the workplace have a mental illness, so that they may be offered the support and services they need as part of company mental health initiatives?"
+This problem is framed as the following question: "Is it possible to accurately predict which individuals in the workplace have a mental illness, so that they may be offered the support and services they need as part of company mental health initiatives?".
+As a result, this is a supervised learning, classification task.

 In the past two decades or so, nearly every major mental illness has seen rates of incidence rise significantly.
 Therefore, more emphasis has been placed on the importance of mental health as the costs to the individual and to society become more apparent.